-For more information about registering an application, see https://docs.microsoft.com/de-de/azure/active-directory/develop/quickstart-register-app.
+For more information about registering an application, see https://docs.microsoft.com/de-de/azure/active-directory/develop/quickstartregister-app.

-- There are two different ways to authenticate the application. - Authentication in the directory user context (delegated permissions) Authentication in the context of a directory user is recommended, as this is the only way to reset user passwords. - If you use authentication in the directory user context, you need a user account with sufficient permissions when setting up the synchronization project. - Authentication in the application context (application entitlements) If you use authentication in the context of an application, you need the value of the secret when setting up the synchronization project.
+- There are two different ways to authenticate the application. - Authentication in the directory user context (delegated permissions)

+If you use authentication in the directory user context, you need a user account with sufficient permissions when setting up the synchronization project.

+• Authentication in the application context (application entitlements)

+If you use authentication in the context of an application, you need the value of the secret when setting up the synchronization project.
 The secret is generated when the One Identity Manager application is registered with the Azure Active Directory tenant.